44 things you didn’t know you could do in Queensland

 15. No need to go to Santorini when you can cuddle as many donkeys as you like during a stay at Destiny Boonah Eco Cottages and Donkey Farm.

-17. Make like Cheryl Strayed and get your hike on through the largest national park island in Australia.
+17. Get your hike on through the largest national park island in Australia.
 (Tip: follow the Thorsborne Trail as it winds its way through the changing landscapes of rocky headlands, paperbark country, rainforest and mountain stream waterfalls.)

 18. Quench your thirst with a beer from the smallest pub in Australia – the Lynd Oasis Roadhouse in Conjuboy, around four hours west of Townsville.